FDA flags 27 cosmetic products

-The Food and Drug Administration (FDA) on Monday flagged 27 unnotified cosmetic products.
+The Food and Drug Administration on Monday flagged 27 unnotified cosmetic products.

 In an advisory, the FDA warned the public not to purchase and use the following cosmetic products: “Cherry Chree BB Cream Medium All in One BB Cream Primer + Foundation,” “Pepsi Wild Cherry Flavored Lip Balm,” “Ushas Lip Mask Honey,” “Lifusha Pore Scavenger Clean Green Film Method Green Tea Oil Control Clean Mask,” “Beauty Formulas Soothing and Nourishing Hand Mask (Peach Extract and Shea Butter),” “SPJ Cosmetic Pearl White Premium Marine Collagen Soap,” “Scenabella Flora Boom Fragrance Mist Brume Perfumee,” “Leezi Starry Eyelash Mascara Waterproof Primer Potion,” “Si Eau de Parfum Natural Spray Vaporisatuer,” “Johnson’s Vita-Rich Brightening Body Lotion with Pomegranate Flower,” “B&B Shampoo & Conditioner Bubbles,” and “Fisher-Price Diaper Cream.”